-Floor level: The floor level location where a Living Unit is situated within the condominium building (e.g, 2nd floor).
+Floor Level: The floor level location where a Living Unit is situated within the condominium building (e.g, 2nd floor).
 Living Units on higher floor levels typically have higher market values due to desirability.

-Full bathrooms: The number of full bathrooms in a Living Unit.
+Full Bathrooms: The number of full bathrooms in a Living Unit.
 Full bathrooms include a sink, toilet, and at least one separate shower or bath.

-Renovations: A Living Unit may have a level of modernising replacements or renovations that extend its life.
+Replacements (Renovations): A Living Unit may have a level of modernising replacements or renovations that extend its life.

 - Minor: The unit has one or several cosmetic upgrades: for example, new paint, flooring, electrical fixtures, countertops, cabinet doors or painted interior doors. - Moderate: The unit has a combination of cosmetic and extensive upgrades: for example, new kitchen and bathroom cabinets, paint, flooring, electrical and plumbing fixtures, countertops or painted interior doors.
+The scope of renovations affects the majority of the unit rather than just one room. - Major: The unit is fully upgraded.
+It may have, for example, new kitchen and bathroom cabinets, paint, flooring, electrical and plumbing fixtures, countertops or painted interior doors.
 The scope of renovations affects the majority of the unit rather than just one room.
+The quality of renovations is significantly better than the original quality of construction.
+The unit may have custom built features or characteristics not generally found in the market.